CentroDL/godot/w07/d03/student/homework_lotr/README.md

 ![:image](images/frodo.jpg)

-We're going to use our newfound knowledge of jQuery and JavaScript Timers to build a self-governing version of The Fellowship of the Ring, complete with soundtrack.
+We're going to use our newfound knowledge of jQuery and JavaScript Timers to build a self-governing version of The Lord of the Rings, complete with soundtrack.

 #### Exercise Objectives